ulfurinn/wongi-engine/README.md

 ### Organising rules

-To make rules and queries more manageable, you will probably want to keep them separate from the engine instance.
+Using `engine.rule` and `engine.query` is fine if you want to experiment, but to make rules and queries more manageable, you will probably want to keep them separate from the engine instance.
 One way to do that is to just say:

 	my_rule = rule "name" do
 		...